sloria/www/content/2019-09-02-building-a-dashboard-for-a-python-package.md

 While maintaining marshmallow, I found myself running one-off queries against [PyPI's BigQuery dataset](https://packaging.python.org/guides/analyzing-pypi-package-downloads/) to answer some recurring questions:

 - How many marshmallow users are using Python 2 vs Python 3?
-- Can we drop support for a minor Python version without pissing too many users off?
+- Can we drop support for a minor Python version without pissing off too many users?
 - Are users migrating to marshmallow 3?
 - How long should we support old marshmallow versions?